nhoizey/nicolas-hoizey.photo/src/photos/travel-dreams/index.md

 According to their own oral history the Masai people originated in the Nile Valley in Northern Africa and migrated south around the 15th century with their cattle.

-Once considered fierce warriors and feared by all tribes in thearea, the Maasai lost much of their power in the 19th century.
+Once considered fierce warriors and feared by all tribes in the area, the Maasai lost much of their power in the 19th century.

 The Maasai have now adopted a more sedentary lifestyle that includes growing and buying cultivated food.